Article I. Name

-As an affiliate of the LPNC, WakeLP holds a county convention annually prior to the LPNC convention that corresponds to the same year.
-The primary purposes of the County Convention are as follows:
+- As an affiliate of the LPNC, WakeLP holds a county convention annually prior to the LPNC convention that corresponds to the same year.
+The primary purposes of the County Convention are to:

 - Fill any vacancies or unfilled offices (in even-numbered years)

-Updates to this document may only be adopted by a two-thirds majority vote of Members present and voting
+- Updates to this document may only be adopted by a two-thirds majority vote of members present and voting, and;

-Other orders of business at the County Convention are conducted under the leadership of the Convention Chair in accordance with the provided agenda and following an ordered procedure in accordance with Democratic Rules of Order (Francis & Francis, 9th ed.) shall be the parliamentary authority for all matters of procedure not specifically covered by this Plan of Organization.
+- Other orders of business at the County Convention are conducted in accordance with the approved agenda.
+The Democratic Rules of Order (Francis & Francis, 9th ed.) shall be the parliamentary authority for all matters of procedure not specifically covered by this Plan of Organization.